Structure versus regularity of set-valued maps in convex generalized Nash equilibrium problems in Banach spaces: Generalized finite games in Banach spaces

-Because each player benefits from increasing their function wherever possible, the constraints $x_i+x_{-i}\leqslant 1$ and $x_i\ne0$ prevent any pair $(x_1,x_2)$ from being mutually optimal.
-Hence, this game admits no generalized Nash equilibrium. \EX \end{example}
+Very simple finite dimensional examples can illustrate the fact that constant versus non-constant constraint maps may drastically change the set of equilibria, see e.g. \cite{facchinei_generalized_2007}.
+Also, the issue of compacteness (of the feasible strategy sets) becomes essential in games with nonsmooth objectives \cite{mas-colell_equilibrium_1991}.
+Furthermore, in infinite dimensions, even compactness cannot ensure that an equilibrium exists, see \cite{mas-colell_equilibrium_1991} for examples.

-Notice that $X_i^\ad$ in the example above is not compact.
-Moreover, in infinite dimensions, even compactness can only provide \emph{hope} that an equilibrium will exist, see \cite{mas-colell_equilibrium_1991} for more examples.
-In particular, the natural topology in which state equations of PDE-constrained games are well posed is usually only weak or weak-star, hence lower semicontinuity of the induced constraint maps with respect to that topology is often impractical.
-This motivates the move to structural conditions on the graph, as developed later in \cref{convex_reg}.
+In particular for PDE-constrained games, the natural topology in which state equations are well posed, closed and bounded sets are usually only weak or weak-star compact, hence lower semicontinuity of the induced constraint maps with respect to that topology is often impractical.
+This motivates the move to structural conditions on the graph, as we propose in this paper.